uncharted-aske/research/README.md

 secret_key=<your_secret_key>
 ```

-Fetch the files from the Minio server.
+Fetch the ASKE files from the Minio server.
 From the root of the project:
 ```
 $ python get_files.py
 ```